-The 3CX client for Windows also includes an integrated BLF panel.
-It works just like the BLF panel on your IP phone, a small light tells you whether an extension is busy or not and allows you to easily interact with these contacts.
-Think of it as your favorite and most-used extensions list.
+The 3CX Client for Windows also includes an integrated BLF panel.
+It works just like the BLF panel on your IP phone where a small light indicates whether an extension is available or busy.
 Learn more about the BLF feature in this chapter.

 Receiving Calls with the 3CX Client

 When you receive a call, the following screen will appear.
 Click “Answer”, “Decline” or “Divert to Voicemail” accordingly.
 With the Mac client you may also “Divert” the call to another extension without the need to answer the call.